mangroliaparth/mangroliaparth/README.md

 Welcome to my GitHub profile!

 I am a highly skilled Senior Software Engineer with 5 years of experience specializing in Microsoft technologies.
-My expertise lies in creating robust and scalable software solutions using the Microsoft technology stack, including .NET, C#, ASP.NET, Azure, and SQL Server.
+My expertise is creating robust and scalable software solutions using the Microsoft technology stack, including .NET Core, .NET, C#, ASP.NET, Azure, and SQL Server.

 My career has been defined by a commitment to delivering high-performance applications and systems.
 I excel in developing sophisticated backend systems, designing intuitive user interfaces, and building APIs that enhance user experiences.
 With a proven track record of managing complex projects and collaborating effectively with cross-functional teams, I drive technical initiatives that align with business objectives and deliver tangible results.

 I approach software engineering with a focus on best practices and continuous improvement.
-I am adept at using Agile methodologies to ensure iterative development and responsive problem-solving.
-My passion for staying up-to-date with emerging technologies and industry trends drives me to continually enhance my skills and embrace innovative solutions.
+I use Agile methodologies to ensure iterative development and responsive problem-solving.
+My passion for staying up-to-date with emerging technologies and industry trends drives me to enhance my skills and embrace innovative solutions continually.

 In addition to my technical prowess, I bring a collaborative spirit and a dedication to mentorship.
 I am committed to fostering a positive work environment where knowledge-sharing and team growth are encouraged.
 My ability to communicate complex technical concepts bridges the gap between technical and non-technical stakeholders, facilitating effective collaboration and project success.